Lucaffo/github-wallpapers/README.md

 3) Grab one of our octofriends from here: https://octodex.github.com/

 **Note:**
-If you don't know where to start, download an open source software such as
+If you don't know where to start, download an open-source software such as
 - [Krita](https://krita.org/en/)
 - [Inkscape](https://inkscape.org/)
 - [GIMP](https://www.gimp.org/) etc..

 ## How to contribute
-Actually, in this repository there are only 21:9 wallpapers...
+Actually, in this repository, there are only 21:9 wallpapers...
-You can contribute to this project creating new wallpapers to put inside teh _"/Wallpapers/[Resolution]"_ folder.
+You can contribute to this project by creating new wallpapers to put inside the _"/Wallpapers/[Resolution]"_ folder.
-After that create a pull requests and i will almost 100% accept your contribution!
+Create a pull request and I will almost 100% accept your contribution!